xsicily/machineLearning/data-fusion/README.md

   This notebook shows the framework of this project including requirements, the pre-prepared error calculations and some hints for each task.

   Task 1: Verification Error from Voice

-  Task 2: Verification Error from Face and Voice using a Simple Sum Task 3: Weighted Sum Fusion
+  Task 2: Verification Error from Face and Voice using a Simple Sum

+  Task 3: Weighted Sum Fusion

-  Task 4: Implement One Classifier-based Fusion (SVM or Logistic Regression) Task 5: One Density-based Score Fusion
+  Task 4: Implement One Classifier-based Fusion (SVM or Logistic Regression)

+  Task 5: One Density-based Score Fusion

 # Analysis tools

-	Language: Python 3
+-Language: Python 3
-	Libraries: Numpy, Pandas, sklearn
+-Libraries: Numpy, Pandas, sklearn

 # Summary